nicolo-tellini/sppComp/README.md

 >
 > Added coverage segmentation [DNAcopy package](https://bioconda.github.io/recipes/bioconductor-dnacopy/README.html)
 >
-> Mappability and GC content files for 1 kb windows are already provided in rep. If you change the window size, you must uncomment the genmap script in sppcomp_runner
+> Mappability and GC content files for 1 kb windows are already provided in rep. If you change the window size, you **must** uncomment the genmap and binner script script in sppcomp_runner at lines 11 and 13

 ## *Saccharomyces* species composition (sppComp)